-To determine the location and orientation of mechanical mixers inside the LFHO tank to achieve maximum homogenization inside the LFHO Storage Tanks.
+To determine the location and orientation of mechanical Mixers & Agitators inside the LFHO tank to achieve maximum homogenization inside the LFHO Storage Tanks.

 The Lower Fars Heavy Oil (LFHO) development is targeted at a large heavy oil accumulation of approximately 7 to 15 billion barrels of oil-in-place located in a desert area some 1,200 km2 in northern Kuwait.

 In the mathematical modelling, following assumptions are made for mixing operation inside the LFHO Tank, and a Computational Fluid Dynamics (CFD) simulation has been run.

 •Low Fars Heavy Oil (LFHO) in the tank and BS&W in the stirred tank are incompressible, isothermal and Newtonian fluids.